John Arthur Crump: Early life and education

 Crump was born in Shrewsbury, Shropshire, the fourth child and fourth son of James Crump, butcher, and Bessie Crump (née Hoyle).
-His father James Crump was born in Kingsland, Herefordshire, and whose ancestral village was Brimfield, Herefordshire.
+His father James Crump was born in Kingsland, Herefordshire, and the family's ancestral village was Brimfield, Herefordshire.
 John Arthur Crump's older brothers were Henry Hoyle Crump (born 1860, died 1886), James Edward Crump (born 1863, died 1893), and Charles Frederick Crump (born and died 1865).

 Crump was educated at Wesley College, Sheffield, Yorkshire.
 He emigrated to New Zealand in 1883.
-After initially undertaking farm work Canterbury and Marlborough, Crump became a Methodist preacher-on-trial in Marlborough in 1888, and a preacher from 1891 when he passed Synod examinations.
+After initially undertaking farm work in Canterbury and Marlborough, Crump became a Methodist preacher-on-trial in Marlborough in 1888, and a preacher from 1891 when he passed Synod examinations.
 He received theological training at Wesley College, Three Kings, Auckland, New Zealand, 1892–93.

 Personal life

 Crump married Martha Alice Rose 19 March 1894.
 They had five children Konini Crump (born 1896), Aloha Crump (born 1898), Winiwi Crump (born 1900), Meme Crump (born 1903), and Wilfred John Crump (born 1906).

-Crump was a nephew of Methodist missionary to New Zealand Reverend John Crump whose family hosted him in Christchurch following his arrival in New Zealand, and of prominent English footballer, administrator, and referee Charles Crump.
+Crump was a nephew of Methodist minister to New Zealand Reverend John Crump whose family hosted him in Christchurch following his arrival in New Zealand, and of prominent English footballer, administrator, and referee Charles Crump.
 Crump was a first cousin of Edwin Samuel Crump, English civil engineer and inventor of the Crump weir.

 Missionary

-The day after his wedding Crump and wife Alice departed for the mission field in New Britain, Papua New Guinea, via Wellington and Sydney, arriving at Kokopo (formerly Herbertshohe), New Britain, 19 June 1894, and then Kabakada, East New Britain, 27 June 1894.
-Crump work with Methodist missionaries from other Pacific islands, especially from Samoa, and translated the New Testament into a New Britain language.
+The day after their wedding Crump and wife Alice departed for the mission field in New Britain, Papua New Guinea, via Wellington and Sydney, arriving at Kokopo (formerly Herbertshohe), New Britain, 19 June 1894, and then Kabakada, East New Britain, 27 June 1894.
+Crump worked with Methodist missionaries from other Pacific islands, especially from Samoa, and translated the New Testament into a New Britain language.
 In April 1897 the family was transferred to a new mission station at Kinavanua, Duke of York Islands.
 In July 1898 Ulu Island was purchased on behalf of the church.
-John and Alice Crump relocated there, establishing George Brown College to train local ministers, developing an innovative education and community development model based around coconut growing.
+John and Alice Crump relocated there, establishing George Brown College to train local ministers, developing an innovative education and community development model based on coconut growing.
 The name Misikaram, meaning 'Mr. Crump' in Tok Pisin, was adopted as a surname by Crump's co-workers at George Brown College and remains in use as a common surname in parts of Papua New Guinea today.

 Crump left the Ulu Circuit and retired as a Methodist missionary in November 1904.